kintsugi-tech/polytone-workshop/6-custom-contract.md

 cargo generate --git https://github.com/CosmWasm/cw-template.git --name interchain_counter
 ```

+Select "minimal template" when asked.

+## Add our custom logic
 Let's build a real smart contract that does an interchain query and use the result in its logic [here](./6-custom-contract.md)